ArkDy1312/Movie-Recommendation-System/README.md

 I have used a Collaborative Filtering approach to implement this project.

-Check out the ppt for detailed information about recommendation systems in general and about the algorithm and metric used.
+Check out the ppt for detailed information about recommendation systems in general and about the metric used.